zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/helpers/grid/client-detail-template.md

           <div>UnitsOnOrder: #: UnitsOnOrder #</div>
           <div>Discontinued: #: Discontinued #</div>
         </script>
-1. Specify the id of the template using the `ClientTemplateId` method.
+1. Specify the id of the template using the `ClientDetailTemplateId` method.

     - Index.aspx (ASPX)